NAFDAC recommits to its mandate, begins sensitisation in Edo

 The NAFDAC DG, who said the advent of COVID-19 pandemic has worsened the problem with the challenges posed by substandard and falsified Personal Protective Equipment (PPEs), noted that the campaign would go a long way to addressing the growing public health challenges.

-According to her, the key objective of this sensitization programme is to intensify and expand the scope of the agency’s communication strategies in order to reach the vulnerable communities especially at the grassroots.
+According to her, the key objective of this sensitisation programme is to intensify and expand the scope of the agency’s communication strategies in order to reach the vulnerable communities especially at the grassroots.

-Read also: Edo to challenge court order barring COVID-19 vaccine card directive

 “Public awareness campaign is one of the veritable regulatory mechanisms put in place by NAFDAC to promote and protect the health of our people.
 A well informed, sensitized and educated citizenry is the bedrock of effective regulation.